Once seen as a niche winter pursuit for the truly dedicated racer, indoor cycling will now be a staple for many riders through the year.

-For those with a penchant for late eighties and early nineties cycling fashion, a sweat band is a great alternative accessory that fulfills the same job.
+For those with a penchant for late eighties and early nineties cycling fashion, a sweatband is a great alternative accessory that fulfdoesills the same job.

 Power meters have come down in price considerably in recent years, and while they’re great for tracking your outside exploits in fine detail, the real value of a power meter is as a specialised training tool.

 Okay, so a power meter isn’t an indoor training essential, but with one on your bike you can do proper FTP testing, train in specific power zones and use interactive apps on any kind of trainer (not just a smart trainer).

 There are lots of options on the market, with the main consideration generally being around where you want to measure power.

 If you’re a Shimano or SRAM user, there are plenty of crank-based options.
 We’ve been impressed by Stages and Quarq over the years, with both offering power meters to fit a range of bikes and groupsets.